The Fourth Man (1983 film): Plot

-Herman takes Gerard on a tour of the city, and Gerard forces him to stop the car when he sees a woman who has appeared recurrently to him in visions.
+Herman takes Gerard on a tour of Vlissingen.
+Gerard forces him to stop the car when he sees a woman who has appeared recurrently to him in visions.
 He follows her to a cemetery, but she disappears, as Herman trails behind.
 A sudden thunderstorm breaks out, and the men seek shelter in a tomb.
-Gerard attempts to initiate sex with Herman, who is initially reluctant, but agrees.
-The men kiss passionately, and Herman begins to perform oral sex on Gerard.
-While Herman fellates him, Gerard notices three urns in the tomb with the inscription "Loving Husbands of Christine Halsslag."
-Gerard has a number of visions in which all three of Christine's husbands are killed during the vacation activities he viewed in the home movies.
-Gerard halts the sexual encounter with Herman, and confesses his belief that Christine is responsible for her three husband's gruesome deaths, and that either of them could fall victim to her.
+Gerard attempts an advance on Herman, who reluctantly relents.
+While Herman fellates him, Gerard notices three urns in the tomb with the inscription "Loving Husbands of Christine Halsslag".
+He has a number of visions in which all three of Christine's husbands are killed during the vacation activities he viewed in the home movies.
+Gerard halts the encounter with Herman and confesses his belief that Christine is responsible for her three husband's deaths, and that either of them could fall victim to her.
 An infuriated Herman dismisses Gerard's claim as a paranoid fantasy.

-When the two men depart the cemetery, Herman loses control of the car near a construction site, and collides with a bundle of iron rods being lifted by a crane, which impale him through his eye socket, killing him.
-A traumatized Gerard is taken to a hospital for examination, where he tells the physician, Dr. de Vries—also a member of the literary society and an acquaintance of Christine's—that Christine is a witch who leads men to their deaths.
-De Vries dismisses Gerard as a fantastical liar, assuring him that all of Christine's husbands' deaths were unfortunate accidents.
-Gerard comes to the realization that, for him, the Virgin Mary's appearances in his visions were warnings of Christine's danger.
-As a consequence, when Christine arrives at the hospital, Gerard attacks her, and is incapacitated with a sedative by the Mary from Gerard's visions, who appears to him as a nurse.
-As Gerard is hospitalized, Christine meets another young, attractive man in the hospital lobby, with whom she leaves.
+When the two men depart the cemetery, Herman loses control of the car near a construction site and collides with a bundle of iron rods being lifted by a crane, which impale him through his eye socket, killing him.
+A traumatised Gerard is taken to a hospital for examination, where he tells the physician, Dr. de Vries—an acquaintance of Christine's from the literary society—that she is a witch who leads men to their deaths.
+De Vries dismisses Gerard as a pathological liar, assuring him that all of Christine's husbands' deaths were accidents.
+Gerard comes to the realisation that, for him, the Virgin Mary's appearances in his visions were warnings of Christine's danger.
+As a consequence, when she arrives at the hospital, Gerard attacks her, and is incapacitated with a sedative by the Mary from Gerard's visions, who appears to him as a nurse.
+As Gerard is hospitalised, Christine meets another attractive man in the hospital lobby, with whom she leaves.